totem-tech/documentation/crowdsale-docs/regulation.md

 ### ANALYSIS 7.
 Are Totem Transactions Asset Tokens?

-Totem Transactions (ticker symbol: TOTEM) that are to be distributed in the Crowdsale, are allocated on an existing so-called TestNet system.
+Totem Transactions (ticker symbol: TOTEM) that are to be distributed in the Crowdfunding, are allocated on an existing so-called TestNet system.
 They are intended to be migrated to the MainNet system when it goes live.

 The allocation is conditional upon the contributor to comply with the terms of migration, but in general remaining balances on accounts will be migrated plus any additional bonuses earned in the interim.